Note: My trip to Tuscany was sponsored by Castello di Gabbiano. I was not required to write this post nor was I compensated. All opinions are my own.

 Castello di Gabbiano offers a number of interesting wine tasting experiences: wine and meal pairing, barrel tastings, structured tastings, vineyard tours, blind tastings and, the one I will talk about now, vertical tastings.
 A vertical tasting refers to taking the same varietal from the same producer and sampling it from a number of consecutive vintages.
 For example, if you’re trying the Castello di Gabbiano Chianti Classico Riserva DOCG, you might taste a 2006, 2007, 2008, 2009, 2010 and 2011 to see how it’s changed from vintage to vintage, with the winemaker telling you why these changes occurred.
 It really shows how weather can dramatically change the characteristics a grape imparts on a wine.

 Tuscany isn’t just a place to eat and drink, but also to get active in the outdoors.
 While adrenaline junkies may find the region’s rolling hills too tame, those who enjoy soft adventures in a scenic setting can partake in hiking, cycling and bird-watching.
-There are trails littered throughout Tuscany, providing great opportunities for photos and fresh air.
+There are trails littered throughout Tuscany, providing great opportunities for photos and fresh air for both groups and those traveling solo in Italy.

 Unique dining experiences are also part of a trip to Tuscany.
 During my trip there were four restaurants in particular that really stood out.
 The first is L’Officina della Bistecca in Panzano (Via XX Lugio 11) a carnivore’s delight.
 After enjoying a free aperitivo in the downstairs butcher shop — complete with red wine and savory snacks — head upstairs for a €50-Euro (about $67-USD) set menu of five different cuts of meat, baked potato, raw vegetables with olive oil, unlimited red wine, Grappa and Italian military spirits.